-If you are a beneficial owner of shares held in street name and you do not instruct your broker, bank or other agent may still be able to vote your shares in its discretion on certain "routine" proposals.
-Under the rules of the New York Stock Exchange ("NYSE"), brokers, banks and other securities intermediaries that are subject to NYSE rules may use their discretion to vote your "uninstructed" shares with respect to matters considered to be "routine" under NYSE rules, meaning that your broker, bank or other agent may not vote your shares on those proposals 1 and 3 are considered to be "non-routine" under NYSE rules, meaning that your broker, bank or other agent may not vote your shares on those proposals in the absence of your voting instructions.
-However, Proposal 2, the Reverse Stock Split Proposal, the Authorized Stock Increase Proposal and the Adjournment Proposal, the Authorized Stock Increase Proposal and the Adjournment Proposal, the Authorized Stock Increase Proposal and the Adjournment Proposal, the Authorized Stock Increase Proposal and the Adjournment Proposal, the Authorized Stock Increase Proposal and the Adjournment Proposal, the Authorized Stock Increase Proposal and the Adjournment Proposal, the Authorized Stock Increase Proposal and the Adjournment Proposal, the Authorized Stock Increase Proposal and the Adjournment Proposal, the Authorized Stock Increase Proposal and the Adjournment Proposal, the Authorized Stock Increase Proposal and the Adjournment Proposal, the Authorized Stock Increase Proposal and the Adjournment Proposal, the Authorized Stock Increase Proposal and the Adjournment Proposal, the Authorized Stock Increase Proposal and the Adjournment Proposal, the Authorized Stock Increase Proposal and the Adjournment Proposal and the Adjournment Proposal Authorized Stock Increase Proposal and the Adjournment Proposal Authorized Stock Increase Proposal and the Adjournment Proposal Authorized Stock Increase Proposal Authorized Stock Increase Proposal Authorized Stock Increase Proposal Author
+If you are a beneficial owner of shares held in street name and you do not instruct your broker, bank or other agent how to vote your shares, your broker, bank or other agent may still be able to vote your shares in its discretion on certain "routine" proposals.
+Under the rules of the New York Stock Exchange ("NYSE"), brokers, banks and other securities intermediaries that are subject to NYSE rules may use their discretion to vote your "uninstructed" shares with respect to matters considered to be "routine" under NYSE rules, but not with respect to "non-routine" matters.
+Proposals 1, 3 and 4 are considered to be "non-routine" under NYSE rules, meaning that your broker, bank or other agent may not vote your shares on those proposals in the absence of your voting instructions.
+However, Proposal 2, the Reverse Stock Split Proposal, the Authorized Stock Increase Proposal and the Adjournment Proposal are considered to be "routine" matters under NYSE rules, meaning that if you do not return voting instructions to your broker, bank or other agent by its deadline, your shares may be voted by your broker, bank or other agent in its discretion on Proposal 2, the Reverse Stock Split Proposal, the Authorized Stock Increase Proposal and the Adjournment Proposal.
+Accordingly, if you own shares through a nominee, such as a broker, bank or other agent, please be sure to instruct your nominee how to vote to ensure that your vote is counted on all of the proposals